Kitware/paraviewweb/documentation/content/docs/docker.md

 # ParaView 5.6

-This guide gather setups and command lines that can be used to configure a linux box as a ParaViewWeb server using our ParaView 5.6 docker image.
+This guide gathers setups and command lines that can be used to configure a linux box as a ParaViewWeb server using our kitware/paraviewweb docker images.

 We split that `How to` into sections assuming we start from a clean system like the one you get on an EC2 instance.
 Therefore, it will be up to you to skip the sections that may not apply to your setup.

 This guide assume a Linux Ubuntu 16 or 18 with a Nvidia GPU that support EGL.

 ## Required packages